ag-wang/ag-wang.github.io/_pages/markdown.md

 10. suggest 5 suitable journals for my study, if about 5.

+## Grammary Guidelines
-The most common habits from more than 200 English papers written by Graduate Chinese Engineering Students.[[PDF]](http://ag-wang.github.io/files/The Most Common Habits from more than 200 English Papers.pdf)
+1. The most common habits from more than 200 English papers written by Graduate Chinese Engineering Students.[[PDF]](http://ag-wang.github.io/files/The Most Common Habits from more than 200 English Papers.pdf)

 -------------------------------------------------------------